hjy9725/Preprocess/README.md

 brep ——> 3D slicer ——> centerline.vtp

 brep + centerline    ___gmsh___    adaptive.cpp ——> adaptive.msh(3D or 2D(2D edges need to be classified))

+defined the input and output surfaces and fluid domain(which should be done manually)